Empress Yang (Song dynasty): As empress dowager and regent

-On a number of occasions, Yang carried out religious ceremonies in public, which accorded her a celestial aura.
+On a number of occasions Yang carried out religious ceremonies in public, which accorded her a celestial aura.
 For example, as Empress Dowager, she carried out the Sericultural Ceremony to the goddess of silkworms, despite the ceremony being reserved for Empress Consorts.
 The worship at the Ancestral Temple, which had become another popular trend for powerful Empress Dowagers, was supposed to be done by the Emperor alone.
 Yang was the third and last woman to perform these rites after Empresses Liu E and Wu.

 In the last decade of her life, following her 30-year de facto reign over the Empire, the once weak and vulnerable state with an ineffective military force had become a strong, formidable power, as she reduced the influence of the merchant clans and political factions in the Court, and restored power to the throne that had been lost following the reign of Emperor Guangzong and his wife, Empress Li.

-She aided farmers by renting out the idle fertile lands of the Imperial family to the commoners, fostered International trade relations with Goryeo, Japan, India, and Tibet, and went ahead to develop roads and trading centres which economically strengthened the Empire.
+She aided farmers by renting out the idle fertile lands of the Imperial family to the commoners, fostered International trade relations with Goryeo, Japan, India, and Tibet, and developed roads and trading centres which economically strengthened the Empire.
 Finally, she eventually rid the Southern Song Court of corrupt officials, which assured its survival for the immediate future, as well as concluding an alliance with the Mongols to safeguard the State from foreign threats.

 She continued to expand the number of applicants from humble families for the Imperial Examinations to increase the pool of officials.
 However, she had built a system only she could sustain.

 Death

 In 1233, she died in the Ciming Palace, and was posthumously named Gongshengrenlie (恭圣仁烈).

-After her death, the influence of the Yang, Shi, Ma and Wu Clans, on which she had greatly relied for her own political survival, considerably diminished.
+After her death the influence of the Yang, Shi, Ma and Wu Clans, on which she had greatly relied for her own political survival, considerably diminished.
 Shi Miyuan, though still Grand Chancellor, was psychologically and emotionally troubled by her death, which only increased the speculation that the two had been lovers.
-Historically, though, it is asserted that Shi Miyuan never recovered from the depression and grief, and his grip over State Affairs loosened as his health declined.
+Historically it is asserted that Shi Miyuan never recovered from the depression and grief, and his grip over State Affairs loosened as his health declined.
 He would die ten months later, to be succeeded by Deng Daqian.

-Consequently, the rapid decline of the Song Dynasty afterwards was because she had left behind a poor and weak choice of an Empress as her successor, and Emperor Lizong did little to improve the condition of his people, as he lacked her foresight and advice, and was uninterested in handling the affairs of State.
+The rapid decline of the Song Dynasty after her death has been explained by the argument that she had left behind a poor and weak choice of an Empress as her successor, and Emperor Lizong did little to improve the condition of his people as he lacked her foresight and advice, and was uninterested in handling the affairs of State.

 By the time of her death in 1233, the Empress Dowager Yang had been the eighth of nine powerful Song Empresses, following Liu, Cao, Gao, Xiang, Meng, Wu, Li.
 Events soon turned in favour of another, Empress Xie, Empress Yang's own daughter-in-law and chosen successor.
 Unbeknownst to many, Empress Xie was destined to be the last significant empress of the Song Dynasty.